 This program is appropriate for both new and experienced meditators.
 All people across the gender spectrum who identify as men are welcome.
 Our time together will include sitting meditation with instructions, talks, and time for discussion and questions.

-Full and partial scholarships are available up to 72 hours before the start of the program.
+Full and partial scholarships are available.
+Please submit your requests to office@cambridgeinsight.org at least 72 hours prior to the start of the program.

 NOTE: At check-in, participants will be asked to volunteer for a short period of mindful service during the retreat—a “yogi job.”
 Yogi jobs enable the smooth running of the retreat and offer an opportunity to practice alongside other retreat participants.